portnov/heavy-logger/README.md

 internal logical pieces, so they can be combined in other order in specific applications.

+All functions provided by the package work within any monad, which should be an instance of one of type classes defined by package: `HasLogger`, `HasLogBackend`, `HasLogContext`.
+Each function's signature declares only specific constraint, so if you do not need all functionality, you can implement instances only of that classes that you actually need.

+There are, in general, following ways to use this package:

+* Use `LoggingT` monad transformer.
+It can be the simplest, if you already have monadic transformers stack of 1-2 transformers and you do not mind to add yet another.
+With `LoggingT`, you do not need to write any adapter instances, since `LoggingT` is already an instance of all required classes.
+This implementation automatically solves all threading-related problems, since in fact it does not have any shared state.
+* Use `System.Log.Heavy.IO` module.
+If you do not have monadic transformers at all, and your applications works in pure IO, this may be the simplest way.
+However, this is a bit fragile, because you have to be sure that you always call logging functions only when logging state is initialized, i.e. within `withLoggingIO` call.
+This implementation stores required state in thread-local storage.
+* Implement required class instances for monadic stack that you already use in your application.
+For example, if you already have something like `ReaderT StateT ExceptT IO`, it will be probably better to add a couple of fields to StateT's state to track logging state, than change your stack to `ReaderT StateT LoggingT ExceptT IO`.
+If you wish to store logging state in some kind of shared storage (global IORef or whatever), then you should think about thread-safety by yourself.

 Please refer to Haddock documentation and examples in the `examples/` directory for more detailed information.

 [1]: https://hackage.haskell.org/package/fast-logger
 [2]: https://hackage.haskell.org/package/monad-logger
 [3]: https://hackage.haskell.org/package/text-format-heavy